ZeaInc/zea-cloud-hello-world/README.md

 cp .env.example .env
 ```

-5. Edit the newly created `.env` file and paste there your Zea Cloud's client id, secret and Organization ID.
+5. Edit the newly created `.env` file and paste there your Zea Cloud's organization id and secret.

 > The .env file should not be committed to version control.
-It is your responsibility to ensure that your Client Secret is not divulged to anyone outside of your organization.
+It is your responsibility to ensure that your Organization Secret is not divulged to anyone outside of your organization.
 These 'secret' values can be managed using tools such as 'GitHub Secrets'.

 https://docs.github.com/en/actions/reference/encrypted-secrets